 Companies that use neither platform may be considering one or the other.

-Several high-level differences between Salesforce and HubSpot should be considered when deciding between them.
+Several high-level differences between Salesforce and HubSpot should be considered when deciding between the two.

 Scope and Complexity of Business Needs